 I know HAM radio is the absolute best when it comes to post-collapse communication but if laying low is something that keeps you awake at night, you don’t want one.
 To get one you need a license, which means you’ll be in the registry and Big Brother might pay you a visit post-SHTF.

 Using HAM without a license isn’t an option either, you can get fined by the FCC and even thrown into jail….
 UNLESS IT’S AN EMERGENCY, THEN YOU CAN USE IT (don’t take my word for it, though, talk to a lawyer).
 It’s really up to you to decide if you want one after examining the pros and cons.

 I guess it all depends on how you think things go down and how much you hate the government.
 Not all preppers are the same, everyone’s getting ready for a different disaster, everyone has their own frustrations.
 So if you’re a Big Gov. hater, you might want to consider avoiding HAM licenses.

 #19.
 Forget tactical vehicles

-They’re not only really expensive but people will instantly label you as a prepper, a hardcore enthusiast, or some army hotshot who thinks he’s tougher than everyone else.
+They’re not only really expensive but people will instantly label you as a prepper, an enthusiast, or some army hotshot who thinks he’s tougher than everyone else.

 #20.
 Cut your ties with everyone who you’re not close with right now

 I know it will be hard, particularly since there are dark times ahead and some of them are life-long friends and even relatives, but post-SHTF, it’s every man for himself.

 #21.
 If you’re bugging out using a boat, travel by night

 You’ll draw a lot less attention to yourself.
 During the day, you’re better hiding with your boat in a good place you find along the river.